• Room 02.006 - 42 Fitzwilliam Street

 Will Megarry is an archaeologist, geographical information systems (GIS) and heritage management specialist with over 20 years commercial and academic experience.
 He has a particular interest in (and has published widely on) the intersections between cultural heritate and climate change, the application and transferability of geospatial technologies to archaeology and cultural heritage site management and protection.
 His career has included time in commercial GIS and heritage management consultancy and he has worked at World Heritage Sites and other cultural heritage sites around the world including Petra, Machu Picchu and the Brú na Bóinne.
 He is a member of ICOMOS Ireland and an Expert Member of ICOMOS-ICAHM.

-He is Senior Lecturer in Geographical Information Science in Archaeology and Palaeoecology.
+He is Reader in Archaeology and Palaeoecology.
 He is also an active field archaeologist with an ongoing project looking at Neolithic stone tool production in the Shetland Islands, UK.

 More recently, his research has been exploring the intersection between climate change and cultural heritage.
-He is a Focal Point for Climate Change at ICOMOS and is head of its Climate Action Working Group.
+He was Focal Point for Climate Change at ICOMOS between 2021 and 2024.

 Recent projects include: